Jungfrau-aletsch Protected Area Switzerland Travel Guide

 Swisscom, Sunrise, and Salt give good mobile network coverage, even in many mountainous areas.

-Wi-Wi-fi is common in hotels, restaurants, cafes, and many public areas.
+Wi-Fi is widely available in hotels, restaurants, cafes, and many public areas.
 The Swiss Post is efficient.

-Switzerland has four the main languages.
+Switzerland has four official languages.
 In the Jungfrau region, Swiss German is the spoken dialect, but English is widely understood.

 English communication is generally easy in tourist areas.